06.15.11

 First, I apologize for being late on this post but I was having trouble with the internet service there at our hotel.
 Then yesterday we were traveling back home.
 So our last day in Colombia was incredible.
 We visited a third project at a local church.
 This project had been established for a while and it was great!
 We were welcomed once again like we were kings and queens.
 It reminded me of a huge Fiesta!
 We were escorted again and there was confetti and bubbles coming from every direction.
 They had each of our names hanging on the wall, and we were greeted with flowers!

-did a fantastic job and so did the dancers.
-Once again we had our
+fantastic job and so did the dancers.
+Once again we had our share

-share of dancing too!
-I felt like I had just ran 2 miles but a fun
+of dancing too!
+I felt like I had just ran 2 miles but a fun 2

-2 miles!
-We toured the project and visited their life skill
+miles!
+We toured the project and visited their life skill classes.

-classes.
-These are skills that they can apply to their everyday
+These are skills that they can apply to their everyday life and

-life and some children are benefiting from these skills financially
+some children are benefiting from these skills financially even

-even now!
+now!
 Then we played a 20 minute soccer game.
-We were split up
+We were split up in

 Lol

-lunch with the staff and pastors and then we had the opportunity to
+the staff and pastors and then we had the opportunity to purchase

-purchase some of the items that these children make in their life
+some of the items that these children make in their life skill

-skill classes.
+classes.
 I bought jewelry!
-Late afternoon we went on another
+Late afternoon we went on another home

-home visit but this time it was a college student's home.
-She had
+visit but this time it was a college student's home.
+She had gone

-gone through the Child Sponsorship Program with Compassion and had
+through the Child Sponsorship Program with Compassion and had been

 children to go to college.
 It was a great experience!